-We cruised from D&D Brewery on Lago Yojoa towards our tentative campground in the National Park just north of Tegucigalpa.
-Once we got close and saw it was still before noon we decided to cruise straight for the border.
+We cruised from D&D Brewery on Lago Yojoa towards our tentative campground in the National Park just north of Tegucigalpa in anticipation of our Nicaraguan border crossing.
+Once we got close and saw it was still before noon we decided to cruise straight for the Honduras to Nicaragua Border Crossing.
 When things are going well we tend to just keep on going… especially if the proposed campground was just a stop off point after a long day of driving.

 After about 6 hours on the road we made it to the Las Manos border crossing.
 Getting out of Honduras was quick, even with the border guards insisting to seen the VIN number stamped on our engine block.
 After explaining that there wasn’t one, they thoroughly cleaned the block and told me that there wasn’t one on the block.
 Thanks.
 After ten minutes standing around looking at each other they let us through to no man’s land.
 Easy.

 The first stop in getting through to Nicaragua was the fumigation station.
 We’ve done this a handful of times and normally includes a novelty fumigation spray of the perimeter of the undercarriage for a fee.
 Seems like a make-work project more than trying to save the adjacent country from weird bug infestations.
 This time we parked the truck at a fumigation station and the fumigation guy fired up his Stihl-powered fumigation sprayer thingamajig.
 He sprayed the underside of the truck and then the other guy, Carlos the Fumigator, tells me to open the doors of the truck.
 I just shake my head, pay for the fumigation, and take my receipt of sale and proof of fumigation.
 This is all I really need to get through the border anyways.
 There was no way I’m going to let a guy in a full respirator with warning signs all over the chemicals fog the inside of our truck.